kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I'm worried they're going to steal my X account name, so I take steps to protect it.

 !!! warning "Acting in ignorance"
-    - I've no idea they have had full access to my online activity, and all my devices, and are watching every thing I do in my apartment via spy-cams since I moved in.
+    - I've no idea they have had full access to my online activity, and all my devices, and have been watching every thing I do in my apartment via spy-cams since I moved in.
     - I've no idea I've been hacked for over 20 years by North London criminal gangs working closely with the porn-gangs of Dénia.
     - I'm doing the best I can with the information I have at this time, which is not much.

-- I quit my job at zkSync and I don't have another one to go to.
+- Due to inordinate stress levels, I quit my job at zkSync and I don't have another one to go to.
 - Much later, I start wondering if my role at zkSync was also part of the porn-gang conspiracy, as the men at that organization built up the stress and tension to extraordinary levels on the run up to the day of the concert; so much so I was determined to leave my job after only 3 months, again!
 - To everyone's shock and surprise, on the morning of Monday 19th June, after arriving back from Dublin the night before, I go into the conservatory to practice the piano.
 - This was not what they intended, and I knew that very well.